Norway wealth fund should invest in fewer companies, government says

 NO NEW EMERGING MARKETS

+Friday’s proposal also said no new emerging markets should be included for now in the reference index.

-Friday’s proposal means “neither emerging market Saudi Arabia nor Romania will be included in the fund’s reference index now”, said the ministry’s white paper.
+Among others, “neither emerging markets Saudi Arabia nor Romania will be included in the fund’s reference index now”, said the ministry’s white paper.

 The fund uses the FTSE Global All Cap index from the FTSE Russell index, which included Saudi Arabia in March 2019 and Romania in September 2020, as the basis for its own reference index.